The ACF for researchers

 Our modus operandi

 We act on several levels: we invest in research, we involve in clinical trials, we connect stakeholders worldwide and we share knowledge.
-Our activities include financing and pursuing valuable research, exploring treatment potential through literature reviews, consolidating results across research institutes and providing practical support for clinical trials.
+Our activities include financing and pursuing valuable research, exploring treatment potential through literature reviews, consolidating results across research institutes and providing practical support for investigator-driven clinical trials.

 Models of Clinical Engagement